eerwitt/ember-router-examples/README.md

 ## Overview

-This code is a working built based of the guide located at [Ember Application Structure](http://emberjs.com/guides/outlets/).
+This code is built based on the guide located at [Ember Application Structure](http://emberjs.com/guides/outlets/).

-The code as minimal as possible in order to help the ease of setup and isolation.
+The code is as minimal as possible in order to help the ease of setup and isolation.
 In order to run the examples you need [Coffeescript](http://coffeescript.org/) on your machine.
 Once installed you can run `coffee -cw js` from within the root of the project.
 This will compile the coffee files to JS each time they change.

-At that point you can an example file in any browser which supports [Ember](http://emberjs.com/) to play around with the code.
+At that point you can open an example file in any browser which supports [Ember](http://emberjs.com/) to play around with the code.

 ## Examples